Alabama: Bogue's Restaurant

-Al Johnson's Swedish Restaurant & Butik embraces Wisconsin's Scandinavian heritage with real goats grazing on its grass-lined roof and house specialties like extra thin Swedish pancakes topped with Wisconsin butter and tart berries with a side of Swedish meatballs.
+Al Johnson's Swedish Restaurant & Butik embraces Wisconsin's Scandinavian heritage with real goats grazing on its grass-lined roof and house specialties such as extra thin Swedish pancakes topped with Wisconsin butter and tart berries with a side of Swedish meatballs.
 For something more savory, opt for another common Swedish dish, pyttipanna, a roast beef hash served with one over-easy egg and homemade pickled beets.

 If you're looking for a solid homestyle breakfast at an extremely reasonable price in Wyoming, Sherrie's Place is for you.
-The homey American restaurant is only open limited hours during the week and fills up quickly, but hearty portions of breakfast staple chicken-fried steak — beautifully mastered by owner Sherrie Lopez with extra-crunchy crust and a thick gravy loaded with breakfast sausage crumbles — keep regulars coming back for more.
+The homey American restaurant is only open limited hours during the week, but hearty portions of breakfast staple chicken-fried steak — beautifully mastered by owner Sherrie Lopez with extra-crunchy crust and a thick gravy loaded with breakfast sausage crumbles — keep regulars coming back for more.